FraunhoferIOSB/FROST-Server/docs/settings/settings.md

   is used for each query and set as HTTP user name or `anonymous` for anonymous HTTP users, to be used typically with [Row-Level Security](https://www.postgresql.org/docs/current/ddl-rowsecurity.html).
   The PostgreSQL role is not related to the AuthProvider roles security (auth.role.* settings) which is also applied.
-  This currently has no effect on MQTT since MQTT subscriptions no not query the database directly.
+  This currently has no effect on MQTT since MQTT subscriptions do not query the database directly.
   Default: `false`.
 * **persistence.db.jndi.datasource:**
   JNDI data source name, used when running in Tomcat/Wildfly.